Friday, June 1, 2012

 In the United States (but not in England), when you are ending a sentence with a quote, you are supposed to put the period inside of the quotes.
 Thus, you would write:

-My favorite song is "As Time Goes By."
+My favorite song is "As Time Goes By."and

 Because this rule of punctuation is illogical, exceptions are necessitated.
 For example, colons (:) and semicolons (;) go outside the quotes (because the opposite wood look ridiculous), while commas (,) and periods (.) go inside the quotes (apparently because they are very small).
 Logically, all punctuation which is not part of the quoted text should go outside the quotes; and indeed, that is the way it is done in England.